Saint Augustine Florida

 The Spaniards didn’t fool around.
 This fortress was built to last and survive the sieges and battles that were to come.
 Tom and I really enjoyed our visit here.

-A moat surrounds the structure, but the moat has been dry for many years.
-The entrance is to the south and is protected by a barbacan, or, less technically, an arrow shaped outwork.
+A moat surrounds the structure, but it has been dry for many years.
+The entrance is to the south and is protected by a barbican, or, less technically, an arrow shaped outwork.
 A stationary bridge leads part way across the moat and the path is then continued on into the fort by a drawbridge.

-All of the areas and rooms are off the main square in the center of the fortress.
+All areas and rooms are off the main square in the center of the fortress.
 Cannons are mounted on the upper gun deck walls of this immense structure.

-Tom and I visited this impressive fort, and truly enjoyed walking around to every part of the fort.
+When Tom and I visited this impressive fort, we truly enjoyed walking around to every part of it.
 As it is with other National Park historic forts, the visitor sees reenactors dressed in period uniforms going about their business.
-They perform for the tourists, doing canon demonstrations and marching around the main square in squads.
+They perform for the tourists, conduct cannon demonstrations, and march around the main square in squads.

 HISTORY

-The need for a well-fortified fortress was made plain to the Spaniards, after English pirates sacked and burned Saint Augustine in 1668, and when English settlers began the town of Charleston.
-Work began in 1672, and was finished in 1695.
-It was built to protect the entire town’s population, inside its walls during a battle.
+The need for a strong fortress was made plain to the Spaniards, after English pirates sacked and burned Saint Augustine in 1668, and when English settlers began building the town of Charleston in 1672.
+Work was finished in 1695.
+It was built to protect the entire town’s population.
 Its first big test came in 1702, when Spain was at war with Great Britain – The War of the Spanish Succession.
 While the British occupied Saint Augustine, they attacked Castillo de San Marcos for 50 days.
 This fortress was never taken, though the town was burned.

-The Seminole Indian War began in 1834, and Fort Marion was in the center of the war effort.
-The Seminole War ended, when both of the major Seminole chiefs were lied to and tricked into coming to Fort Marion, for supposed peace talks.
-Osceola and Coacoochee were put in irons.
+When the Seminole Indian War began in 1834, it was in the center of the war effort.
+The Seminole War ended when both of the major Seminole chiefs, Osceola and Coacoochee, were lied to and tricked into coming to Fort Marion, for supposed peace talks.
+Instead they were put in irons.
 The war ended in 1842.
-The only excitement the fort saw during the Civil War was the temporary take-over by southern sympathizers, which didn’t last long!
+The only excitement the fort saw during the Civil War was a temporary take-over by southern sympathizers, which didn’t last long!

 During the Indian wars of the later 19th century, Fort Marion was the destination of captured Indians.
 As whole families would be sent to this fort, the Colonel in charge set up schools for the children, and programs to teach Indians how to fit into society.